-When the homogenous regions can be the vast ocean surface or vast plains.
+When the air remains over a homogenous area for a sufficiently longer time, it acquires the characteristics of the area.
+The homogenous regions can be the vast ocean surface or vast plains.
 The air with distinctive characteristics in terms of temperature and humidity is called an air mass.
 It is defined as a large body of air having little horizontal variation in temperature and moisture.
 The homogenous surfaces, over which air masses form, are called the source regions.